At CustomEyes, we treat and mitigate eye care emergencies as much as possible.

 Eye emergencies are high-stress moments for anyone, regardless of whether you’re the one in need of immediate eye care.
 However, in the panic of the moment, it’s sometimes very difficult to figure out what’s really “an emergency” and what can wait until later.

 Despite the confusion, it’s important to know what merits a trip to a hospital emergency room (ER).
 This is especially true with public health protocols due to the COVID-19 pandemic.

 What’s Considered Emergency Eye Care?

-Eye emergencies are any abrupt problems with the eye or changes in vision.
+Eye care emergencies are any abrupt problems with the eye or changes in vision.
 These ocular or visual health problems or changes could arise with or without an easily identifiable cause.

 Events like eye trauma and chemical injury are easy examples of clear cause.
 However, sudden vision loss, red eye and flashing lights in your visual field have no easily identifiable cause.
 Vision deterioration in this second group isn’t always the result of something wrong with your eyes.

 Factors like these could point to more severe physiological issues.
 For such reasons, you should go to the ER.

 Emergencies for Eye Doctors

 Optometrists are not usually the first line of defense for urgent, emergency eye care.
 We equip our offices to examine, diagnose, treat and manage eye diseases and disorders, which are a bit slower moving than a sudden eye injury.

 Additionally, eye care emergencies may have complications that might require medical specialists unrelated to examining your eye’s condition, like surgeons or neurologists.
 To speed the first aid process, an ER visit is the simplest answer to minimize your chances of long-term eye or vision injury.

 What Should I Go to the ER For?